 Although it’s not officially summer yet, here at the Circle B Kitchen it sure feels like summer.
 The garden is in the ground, and after a very cool few weeks, it’s actually starting to grow; baseball season is in full swing; we had our first watermelon last night; and piles of fresh, sweet corn are showing up in the markets.
 I ask you, is there any more iconic piece of summer produce?
 OK, maybe watermelon, but if you don’t have corn stuck in your teeth at the end of a barbecue, something’s not quite right.

-We love it on the cob, we love it off the cob, we love it steamed, roasted, barbecued and we love it raw, as it appears in this salad.
+We love it on the cob, we love it off the cob, we love it steamed, roasted, grilled and we love it raw.
 I’ve been making this one for a couple of years now and it’s become one of our favorite summer side dishes.
 With fresh kernels of sweet corn, cherry tomatoes, avocado, scallions, and a light lime dressing, this has to be one of the most awesome summer salads.
-The flavors and textures are just perfectly balanced, although if you object to eating raw corn, I’m sure it would not suffer from a light steaming first.
+The flavors and textures are perfectly balanced.
+Although the recipe calls for raw corn, which we like to do from time to time, I've taken to grilling it right on the stove over a gas burner.
+A while back I purchased a small (16-inch) BBQ grill which I set over a burner and grill the corn until it takes on some nice color.
+This still leaves some of the kernels a bit raw and crisp and sweet and trust me, this is how you're going to want to do your corn from here on out.
+Lordy, so good!

 And this salad was a total surprise.
 A Tex-Mex-themed pasta salad, it was full of great flavors and textures…sweet corn, tomatoes, smoky black beans, cilantro, a nice kick from the tomatillo salsa, the crunch from the celery, and just the right creaminess from chunks of pepper jack cheese.
 Originally a Rachel Ray recipe, I tweaked it just a little by adding the black beans and sliced olives.
 I also swapped out the chopped red pepper for roasted red peppers and liked the smokiness they added.